Our recruitment process

 -

-You can work from an Amiculum office as little or as often as you like.
-There may be occasions where your team will want to get together, but these are usually infrequent and you'd be given plenty of notice before this happens.
-Some of our business support teams, like our technology and data security team, do operate a hybrid work set-up, but the vast majority of other roles will have the option to work remotely.
+You can generally determine how often you work at an Amiculum office.
+There will be occasions, for instance, when you will meet clients or a colleague in an Amiculum office or your whole team will get together, but you will be given plenty of notice before this happens.
+Some of our business support teams, like our technology and data security team, do operate a hybrid work setup, but most other roles will have the option for remote working.

 More questions?

-If you have any further questions about working for AMICULUM or the application process, please reach out to a member of our friendly Careers team, and they'd be happy to advise.
+If you have any further questions about working for Amiculum or the application process, please contact a member of our friendly Careers team and they’d be happy to advise.